 Section 12.9.
 FMLA and ADA.
 The City and the Union understand the responsibility of both parties to work within the requirements of FMLA and ADA, and both parties agree to work together to comply with both of the Acts.
-Covered employees are not required to exhaust paid leave in order to be eligible for FMLA leave.
+Effective January 1, 2015 qualifying FMLA events will run concurrent with leave time, as permitted by FMLA.
+Employees will be responsible for obtaining the necessary FMLA paperwork.